-Dan Wegman, P.E., Braun Intertec, has worked with DOTs and local governments in several states with pavement rehabilitation and preventive maintenance strategies.
-As a former MnDOT construction and bituminous engineer and with over a dozen years working as a private-sector material supplier, Wegman provides technical insight with respect to materials, construction, and implementation.
+Dan Wegman, PE, has worked with DOTs and local governments in several states with pavement rehabilitation and preventive maintenance strategies.
+As a former MnDOT construction and bituminous engineer and with over fifteen years working as a private sector material supplier and pavement consultant, Wegman provides technical insight with respect to materials, construction, and implementation.

 This workshop is presented by the Minnesota Local Technical Assistance Program (LTAP) at the Center for Transportation Studies, University of Minnesota.
 Minnesota LTAP is sponsored by the Minnesota Local Road Research Board (LRRB) and the Federal Highway Administration (FHWA).
 This course is subsidized through funding from LRRB and FHWA.